akrayvo/riot-gallery-viewer/README.md

 ## Requirements

-- none (only uses JavaScript, CSS, and HTML, will work on any modern browser)
+- none (only uses JavaScript, CSS, and HTML; will work on any modern browser)

 ## Gallery Components and Functionality
-A gallery is set up within a container.
+A gallery is set up within an HTML tag container.
 Items are inside the container.
-Each item can include a full sized image URL, clickable element (usually an image thumbnail), and an (optional) caption.
-When an item is clicked/selected in the gallery, the viewer opens with the full sized image and caption (if set).
-The viewer also includes buttons to close the viewer, move to the previous image, or move to the next image.
+Each item can include a full-sized image URL, a clickable element (usually an image thumbnail), and a caption (optional).
+When an item is clicked/selected in the gallery, the viewer opens with the full-sized image and caption (if set).
+The viewer also includes a close button, a previous image button, and a next image button.

 ## Installation